suitlaboratory/suitlaboratory.github.io/_pages/about.md

 # 🔥 News
 <!-- - *2023.04*: &nbsp;🎉🎉 "FedTP: Federated Learning by Transformer Personalization" has been accepted by IEEE Transactions on Neural Networks and Learning Systems, 2023.
 (Impact factor 14.225) Congratulations to Hongxia Li and Zhongyi Cai! -->
+- *2025.5*: Congratulations, Gaofei Jin and Yi Zeng's work titled "Single Probe Enabled Refraction-Corrected Transcranial Passive Acoustic Mapping Through Macaque Calvaria" has been accepted by IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control.
+Details can be found following the [link](https://ieeexplore.ieee.org/document/11007027)
+- *2025.5*: Congratulations, Yi Zeng's work titled "Switchable deep beamformer for high-quality and real-time passive acoustic mapping" has been accepted by Ultrasound in Medicine & Biology.
+Details can be found following (link will appear soon)<!-- the [link](https://ieeexplore.ieee.org/document/10938326)-->
 - *2025.3*: Congratulations, Shilong Cui's work titled "BentRay-NeRF: Bent ray neural radiance fields for robust speed-of-sound imaging in ultrasound computed tomography" has been accepted by IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control.
 Details can be found following the [link](https://ieeexplore.ieee.org/document/10938326)
 - *2025.2*: Congratulations, Yiming Huang's work titled "Geometric a priori informed bent-ray tracing for accelerated sound speed imaging in ultrasound computed tomography" has been accepted by Ultrasonics.
 Details can be found following the [link](https://www.sciencedirect.com/science/article/pii/S0041624X25000320)
 - *2024.12*: Congratulations, Yihang Lian's work titled "Deep Beamforming for Real-time 3D Passive Acoustic Mapping with Row-Column-Addressed Arrays" has been accepted by IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control.
 Details can be found following the [link](https://ieeexplore.ieee.org/document/10818696)